Dental implants near Plantation and Fort Lauderdale (video) (photos)

 Does insurance cover dental implants?

 Some insurance coverage may be between 25% and 75% of the total implant fee.
-Our Plantation office in the Fort Lauderdale area take all major PPO insurance plans including Delta Dental, Metlife, Cigna, Guardian, AETNA, Humana, Assurant, United Healthcare, United Concordia, and many more.
-Because our office is in-network with most dental insurance plans we can maximize your savings for dental implant surgery cost.
-Let us submit claims to the insurance company on your behalf and provide you with a breakdown of dental implant treatment cost.
+Our Plantation office in the Fort Lauderdale area takes all major PPO insurance plans including Delta Dental, Metlife, Cigna, Guardian, AETNA, Humana, Assurant, United Healthcare, United Concordia, and many more.
+Because our office is in-network with most dental insurance plans we can maximize your savings for dental implant surgery costs.
+Let us submit claims to the insurance company on your behalf and provide you with a breakdown of the dental implant treatment cost.

 The best way to learn more about your coverage insurance policy is to have Maria Sherman call and speak with your dental insurance company directly.
-This way we can help you determine the estimated out-of-pocket cost of implant procedure and assist you with a payment plan if you so wish.
+This way we can help you determine the estimated out-of-pocket cost of the implant procedure and assist you with a payment plan if you so wish.

 Implants are typically more expensive than bridges, but they more closely simulate the appearance and function of natural teeth.
 Wondering if your insurance plan covers implants and, if so, what they would cost?

 PPO and HMO dental insurance enrollees – Before you begin implant treatment, ask your dentist to obtain call the insurance company directly to obtain an estimated cost.
 This free service ensures that you know, upfront, what the dental plan pays and the difference for which you will be responsible.

-Hundreds of implant surgeries procedures, in well over a decade, has been performed by Dr. Max Arocha DMD.
-Serving the city of Plantation, Hollywood, Fort Lauderdale, Pompano Beach and Deerfield beach
+Hundreds of implant surgeries procedures, in well over a decade, have been performed by Dr. Max Arocha DMD.
+Serving the city of Plantation, Hollywood, Fort Lauderdale, Pompano Beach, and Deerfield beach